The Reference Section: Client and Case Details

 The custody reference number is the key linking your attendance note to the official custody record.
 If a billing dispute arises, the LAA will expect your note to be traceable to a specific detention record.
 Having the custody reference, the client's date of birth, and the custody suite name in the Reference section means that traceability is built in from the start.

-The offences section allows you to record the matters alleged at the time of attendance.
+Alleged offences live in their own section, where each matter under investigation is recorded as a separate entry.
 This is distinct from any final charges, which are recorded in the Outcome section.
-Where the alleged offence changes during the attendance — for example, if a further matter is revealed in interview — you can update this field accordingly, and the change will be reflected in the completed note.
+Where the allegation changes during the attendance — for example, if a further matter is revealed in interview — you can update the offences section and the change flows through to the completed note.

 Time Fields and Billing

 The time of instruction and arrival time fields feed directly into the billing picture.
-The difference between instruction and arrival represents travel and preparation time, which is a claimable element under the police station scheme.
-Recording both times accurately at the outset — rather than reconstructing them later — is one of the most practically valuable habits any representative can develop.
+The difference between instruction and arrival represents travel and waiting time, which is a claimable element under the police station scheme.
+Recording both times accurately at the outset — rather than reconstructing them later — is one of the most practically valuable habits any representative can develop, and the Time Recording & Fees section pulls these times through automatically.

 Note: This article is intended as general information for criminal defence practitioners in England and Wales.
 It does not constitute legal advice.
 Solicitors and accredited representatives should exercise their own professional judgment in each case.
 Law and practice may change; always verify current requirements with primary sources.